livereload/livereload-js/README.md

 * is modular and maintainable,
 * implements a [new future-proof protocol](http://help.livereload.com/kb/ecosystem/livereload-protocol),
 * also supports the legacy protocol for easy migration.

-Currently, the code is missing the 'live refreshing' part — it reloads the whole page on any change.
-Aside from that, it is fully working.

 Both old and new protocols are supported, so this file can readily work with existing LiveReload servers.